-The command “preach the gospel” (Mark 16:15) not only sets forth the obligation to “preach,” it also defines the content of the message — the message of redemption through Christ along with the various components connected therewith.
+The command “preach the gospel” (Mk.
+16:15) not only sets forth the obligation to “preach,” it also defines the content of the message — the message of redemption through Christ along with the various components connected therewith.

 It is optional, however, as to whether one proclaims the gospel in a face-to-face encounter, by means of literature, or in our modern world, through radio, television, or the worldwide web.

-To follow up on a previous illustration, one must not substitute for, or add to, the “bread” and “fruit of the vine” as elements of the communion supper.
+To follow up on a previous illustration, one must not substitute for, or add to, the bread and fruit of the vine as elements of the communion supper.
 That does not mean, though, that the church may not use utensils in the distribution of those components.
 Such items are matters of expediency.

-Similarly, there are numerous New Testament contexts in which the obligations of the church to teach and to be taught by competent teachers are set forth, either explicitly or implicitly (Acts 20:28,31-32; Ephesians 4:11ff; 2 Timothy 2:2; 4:1f; 2 Peter 3:18; etc.).
+Similarly, there are numerous New Testament contexts in which the obligations of the church to teach and to be taught by competent teachers are set forth, either explicitly or implicitly (Acts 20:28,31-32; Eph.
+4:11ff; 2 Tim.
+2:2; 4:1f; 2 Pet.
+3:18; etc.).